 All the ten largest crops had loss ratios below 1.00, except for rice.
 Rice had a 1.14 loss ratio.
-Beside rice, only apples and pasture, rangeland, forage had loss ratios above .5.
-Apples' loss ratio was .79 while pasture, rangeland, forage's loss ratio was .61.
+Beside rice, only apples had a loss ratio above .5.
+Apples’ loss ratio was .79.
 The remaining ten largest crops had loss ratios below .50, very low loss ratios.

 Loss Ratios by State and by Crop

 Table 2 shows loss performance for corn for those states with over $100 million in total premium.
 All states within the Corn-Belt had low loss ratios: .15 for Illinois, .10 for Iowa, .23 for Nebraska, .10 for Minnesota, .28 for Indiana, and .53 for Ohio.
 Of the states with over $100 million in total premium for corn, only Texas had a loss ratio above 1.00.
 Texas’ loss ratio was 1.08.